 Payments during gardening leave, payments in lieu of notice or redundancy will not qualify for relief under the R&D tax relief schemes.
 However, bonuses and one-off payments can be included in staffing costs to the extent that they meet the attribution rules.

-If you are having trouble identifying or calculating qualifying expenditure then Made.Simplr can help.
-To find out more about this innovative, technology-driven approach to R&D tax relief, please contact us.
+If you are having trouble identifying or calculating qualifying expenditure then made.Simplr can help.
+To find out more about this innovative, technology-driven approach to R&D tax relief, book a demo today!